MarkoArsenovic/TrainCaffeCustomDataset/README.md

 Example visualizing filtered images throughout the layers, visualize_layers.py, usage of script provided with example of leaf as an input image.
 All layers in the Net model could be visualize using visual.py, example in Plots directory.

-Further improvments and suggestions are welcome.
+Further improvements and suggestions are welcome.